Tarang54/mutube/Readme.md

 - Use of bcrypt / bcryptjs package - It helps you to hash your passwords
-- Use of jsonwebtoken - can encrypt payload and we can use secret can visit websit jwt.io for tokens
+- Use of jsonwebtoken - can encrypt payload and we can use secret can visit websit jwt.io for tokens jwt is a bearer token - a key